 Our department currently offers a non-terminal Master's and a Ph.D. in Sociology.
-Areas of concentration are: Crime, Law and Deviance; Demography; Education; Family; Gender; Health; Political Sociology; Race and Ethnicity; Theory; and Work, Occupations and Organizations.
+Areas of concentration are: Crime, Law and Deviance; Demography; Education; Family; Gender; Health; Politics and Development; Race and Ethnicity; Theory; and Work, Occupations and Organizations.

-I see you have several specialities I can choose from.
+I see you have several specialties I can choose from.
 Can I only pick one?
 Am I "stuck" once I commit to a specialty?

-You must pick one (your primary specialization/interest) for the purpose of the application.
-However in our program we encourage our students to combine several areas of sociology in their research.
-You will be free to follow your research interests wherever they lead.
+Applicants MUST pick one (their primary specialization/interest) for the purpose of the application.
+However in the program students are encouraged to combine several areas of Sociology in their research.
+They will be free to follow their research interests wherever they lead.

 Do you offer degrees in Social Work?